-- directs otherwise) the name of the person in respect of whom the decision or order was made, to be published in the Gazette and any other publications as may be directed by the Board. - [39] As a general principle, such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
-This is in addition to the Respondent being named in this decision. - [40] Within New Zealand, there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 1990.26 The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction.27 Within the disciplinary hearing jurisdiction, the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive.28 The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council.29 - [41] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest.30 It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [42] Based on the above, the Board will publish a general article in the Electron summarising the matter.
-The Respondent will be identified in the Electron.
+- [38] As a consequence of its decision, the Respondent's name and the disciplinary outcomes will be recorded in the public register as required by the Act.
+The Board can, pursuant to s147Z of the Act, also order publication over and above the public register notation.
+Under s147Z the Board may, if no appeal is brought within 20 working days of its decision, direct the Registrar to cause a notice stating the effect of the decision or order, the reasons for the decision or order, and (unless the Board directs otherwise) the name of the person in respect of whom the decision or order was made, to be published in the Gazette and any other publications as may be directed by the Board. - [39] As a general principle, such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
+This is in addition to the Respondent being named in this decision. - [40] Within New Zealand, there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 1990.
+The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction.
+Within the disciplinary hearing jurisdiction, the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive.
+The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council. - [41] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest.
+It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [42] Based on the above, the Board will publish a general article in the Electron summarising the matter.
+The Respondent will not be identified in the Electron and the location of the offending will not be stated in the electron article.
 The Registrar will record the Board's action in the Register of Electrical Workers in accordance with section 128(1)(c)(viii) of the Act.
 The Respondent will be named in this decision, which will be publicly available on the Board's website. - [43] The Respondent should also note that the Board has not made any form of order under section 153(3) of the Act which allows for prohibition of publication.